readthedocs/ext-theme/docs/introduction.rst

 ``````````````

 The `FomanticUI documentation`_ is the first place you should look.
 The
-documentation is split up between components. _Elements_ can be used without
+documentation is split up between components. _Elements_ are components that can
-additional JavaScript, where components like _collections_ and _modules_ can
+be used without additional JavaScript, where components like _collections_ and
-require some JavaScript to use.
+_modules_ can require some JavaScript to use.

 Each element has a large number of variations that you can use which can alter
 spacing, padding, color, size, positioning, and layout.
 You can see the FUI/SUI